Olive garden nutrition allows me to discuss a few of the advantages of this humble Mediterranean fruit.

 New research from Tufts University indicates that just two tablespoons of olive oil per day makes a significant contribution to lowering the inflammation in blood vessels, reducing heart disease.

 Olive oil is better than seed oils which we are having too much of.
-Having said that, it's interesting that mother's milk is very rich in polys.
+Having said that, it is interesting that mother's milk is very rich in polys.

 Just as significant is that olive oil is almost entirely cold pressed and extracted these days, using high powered centrifuges, whereas the seed oils are predominantly solvent extracted, with much heat applied.
 Thinking more healthy fats?
 Then think olive garden nutrition.

 The polys are more unstable, and labile to heat, breaking down (oxidised) to harmful products, and frankly taste worse.
-Better to use less heat-labile fat to fry with: Butter (saturated fat) - assuming your cholesterol levels are under control, palm and coconut oil - and olive oil (high in mono unsaturated fat) are probably the best, though olive oil has a low flash point.
+Better to use less heat-labile fat to fry with.
+Butter (saturated fat) assuming your cholesterol levels are under control, palm and coconut oil; and olive oil (high in mono unsaturated fat) are probably the best, though it has a low flash point.

-So, monounsaturated and saturated fats (which are harder to oxidize) like extra virgin olive oil and virgin coconut and avocado oil are better for frying.
+So, monounsaturated and saturated lipids (which are harder to oxidize) like extra virgin olive oil, coconut and avocado fats are better for frying.